Last Updated on

 2. Practice Presence

-Similar to the concept of mindfulness, proven to have significant benefits for your physical and psychological well-being.
+Mindfulness is proven to have significant benefits for your physical and psychological well-being.
 You can practice mindfulness anytime, anywhere.
 You can give try it right now by following these steps:

 - Become aware of your awareness; that is, begin to observe yourself and your surroundings.

-- Start with your body sensations, feeling your feet and legs, your belly and chest, your arms, neck and head.
+- Start with your body sensations, feeling your feet and legs, your belly and chest, your arms, neck, and head.

 - Notice your breath flowing in and out, the many sensations that you are experiencing.